Greening-Seattle/Visualization/README.md

 - visualization/ contains plotting function to express traffic data as an interactive Chlorpleth Map in follium

 - map_html Several example versions of chloropleth maps

+- Model Visualization/ Framework for Dense Neural Network visualization based on a sample electric car dataset.
+This publicly available data can be used to set up visualization in Tensor Board, while the data is being cleaned.
+This Model was then adapted to the actual training data set.

 ## Links to Key Visualization: